canonical/data-science-stack/docs/explanation/dss-arch.rst

 This choice ensures that all storage is backed up on the host machine in the event of MicroK8s restarts.

 .. note::
-   By default, you can access this storage anytime under your local directory `/var/snap/microk8s/common/default-storage`.
+   By default, you can access the DSS storage anytime under your local directory `/var/snap/microk8s/common/default-storage`.

 The following diagram summarises the DSS storage: